-Now, that plot was just one example.
+That plot was just one example.
 The table above summarizes a hundred-plus others.
 Most of these studies were done with birds.
-Birds have been well studied because humans like them, but a few invertebrates are included.
-To the right you see significantly negative regressions, like the one I just showed you; to the left are positive ones.
+Birds have been well studied, but a few invertebrates are also included.
+To the right you see significantly negative regressions, like the one I just showed you, to the left are positive ones.
 The vast majority are negative, and half of them are significantly negative.

-There is one conspicuous exception - far, far off to the left - one species out of these one hundred and thirty-eight thinks it can violate the rules of the natural world and that it can grow indefinitely - humans think they can defy the rules.
+There is just one conspicuous exception -- far, far off to the left -- one species among these one hundred and thirty-eight thinks it can violate the rules of the natural world and that it can grow indefinitely -- humans think they are so smart that they can defy the rules.
 We are Homo the sap, not sapiens (stupid, not smart).

 The Web is such a wonderful place.
 I thought, what would really jostle the audience?
-And I thought of the Four Horsemen of the Apocalypse, and so I typed that in - somebody spent days painting this for us.
+And I thought of the Four Horsemen of the Apocalypse, and so I typed that in -- somebody spent days painting this for us.